segunfamisa/blog/_posts/2016-11-10-authentication-in-android-using-json-web-tokens-jwt.markdown

 - authentication
 ---

-**TL;DR summary:** Authentication is a big deal for your app.
+**TL;DR:** Authentication is a big deal for your app.
 JWT allows you safely transfer information between your app and server and helps you identify who’s making the requests.
 This post shows how to implement JWT in your native Android app.
-If you’re in a hurry and just want to dive in code, clone the final code from the [Github repository](https://github.com/segunfamisa/android-jwt-authentication).
+If you’re in a hurry and just want to dive into the code, clone the final project from the [Github repository](https://github.com/segunfamisa/android-jwt-authentication).

 ---

 ## Introduction

-Authentication is an important part of applications that involves the need to establish identity of an entity requesting information before honouring such requests.
-There are quite a number of techniques, protocols, standards of authenticating users in your app.
+Authentication is an important part of applications that involve the need to establish identity of an entity requesting information before honouring such requests.
+There are quite a number of techniques, protocols and standards of authenticating users in your app.

 A [JSON Web Token (JWT)](https://tools.ietf.org/html/rfc7519) is a standard way of representing information (referred to as claims) to be transferred between two parties.
-JWTs are commonly used for authentication purposes because it enables your server identify that a user is who they say they are before serving their requests for resources.
-It also provides a way of  securely transferring information.
+JWTs are commonly used for authentication purposes because they enable your server identify that a user is who they say they are before serving their requests for resources.
+They also provide a way of securely transferring information.

-If you already know the parts that make up a JWT, you can dive straight into how to implement JWT in your native Android app.
+If you already know about the anatomy of a JWT, you can dive straight into how to implement JWTs in your native Android app.
+Otherwise if you need more information on JWTs, you can check out [this introduction](https://jwt.io/introduction/) or get a copy of [Auth0's free JWT e-book](https://auth0.com/e-books/jwt-handbook)

-A typical JWT has three parts, delimited by dots (`.`), in the format: **_`header.payload.signature`_**

-The **_header_** part of a JWT contains information related to the type of token and the algorithm used to generate it.
-Examples of the algorithms include [HMAC SHA 256](https://tools.ietf.org/html/rfc4868), [HMAC SHA 512](https://tools.ietf.org/html/rfc4868) among others.
-This part is formed by doing a [Base64](https://tools.ietf.org/html/rfc4648) encoding of the JSON string containing the information above.

-The **_payload_** is like the “body” of the JWT and contains the claims to be transferred.
-Claims are information about the entity and which may be used to identify the entity making the request.
-For example, your claim could be the name of the user using the app or/and the role of such user.
-The payload part is formed by doing a Base64 encoding of the JSON string that contains such information.

-The **_signature_** is the 3rd part and it is built by concatenating the encoded forms of the header and the payload by a dot (.) and signing with the algorithm specified in the header, using a secret.

-Stringing all three parts together like `header.payload.signature` gives us a JSON Web Token, which we can now go ahead and use in applications.

-This is just a quick intro into the structure of a JWT, be sure to check out https://jwt.io/ for more information on JWTs.

 ## Implementing JWTs on Android

-Now that we know what exactly a JWT is, and how we can build one, let’s go ahead and build an Android app that requires JWT for authentication.
+Now that we know exactly what a JWT is and how we can build one, let’s go ahead and build an Android app that requires JWT for authentication.

-We’re going to use the [NodeJS JWT Authentication API](https://github.com/auth0-blog/nodejs-jwt-authentication-sample) to build an app that can allow a user sign up or login and then get exclusive protected quotes from the great Chuck Norris.
+We’re going to use the [NodeJS JWT Authentication API](https://github.com/auth0-blog/nodejs-jwt-authentication-sample) to build an app that can allow a user sign up or log in and then get exclusive protected quotes from the great Chuck Norris.

 Fun quote:
 >_When Chuck Norris does a pushup, he isn’t lifting himself up, he’s pushing the Earth down :D_

-### 0. Setup
+### 0. Set Up
-Anyway, let’s get started, but before you do that, be sure you have the following requirements:
+Anyway, let’s get started.
+Before we start, be sure you have the following requirements:

   * [Android Studio (1.5 or above)](https://developer.android.com/studio/index.html)
   * Emulator running API 15 or above.